-The Wall Street Journal is seeking a creative, highly skilled motion graphics video journalist to join WSJ's global video unit in our New York office.
+The Wall Street Journal is seeking a senior video journalist with exceptional shooting, writing, editing and reporting skills to join our global video unit in the New York office.

-Applications should include a resume, cover letter, and at least five published clips in addition to a reel.
+Applications should include a resume, cover letter, and 8-10 published pieces.

 The Wall Street Journal is a global news organization that provides leading news, information, commentary and analysis.
 The Wall Street Journal engages readers across print, digital, mobile, social, and video.
 Building on its heritage as the preeminent source of global business and financial news, the Journal includes coverage of U.S. and world news, politics, arts, culture, lifestyle, sports, and health.
 It holds 36 Pulitzer Prizes for outstanding journalism.
 The Wall Street Journal is published by Dow Jones, a division of News Corp (NASDAQ: NWS, NWSA; ASX: NWS, NWSLV).

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, protected veteran status, or disability status.
 EEO/AA/M/F/Disabled/Vets